 One of the most important things you’re missing if you can’t get outside is sunlight.
 Even if you have a sunny window in your home or office, windows absorb (and thus block) UVB rays, so any sunlight you get through the glass won’t lead to the formation of active vitamin D. (1) And during the winter, chances are you wouldn’t get enough vitamin D from the sun even if you managed to get outside on a regular basis.
 Above a certain latitude, the UVB rays aren’t strong enough to trigger vitamin D production during the winter months; for example, exposure to sunlight in Boston produced declining amounts of vitamin D after August, and none at all from November through February.
 (2)

-It’s possible for some people to get enough vitamin D from food by consuming a lot of fatty fish, lard from pastured pigs, and egg yolks.
-Yet for many others, food won’t be sufficient to maintain vitamin D levels in an optimal range.
-(Note: there are genetic differences we’re only beginning to understand that affect vitamin D absorption, and these may determine if food is an adequate source of vitamin D for you or not.)
 If you fall into the latter group, I recommend taking a vitamin D3 supplement if you aren’t getting adequate sunlight.
-Fermented cod liver oil is a great choice, or you can use these drops.
+Cod liver oil is a great choice.
 You should test your vitamin D levels at least once to get a feel for what kind of maintenance dose (if any) you might need to do in the winter, especially if you want to take a more targeted vitamin D supplement, like drops or a pill.
 I discuss optimal vitamin D levels at length in this podcast (and in the bonus chapter on supplementation in my book), and I believe a range of 25-50 with a target of 35 is reasonable.
 If you don’t want to test your levels, I recommend sticking with cod liver oil as a supplement because it’s a whole food that also contains important cofactors like vitamins A, and K2 if you get the butter oil blend.
 One teaspoon per day during the winter months is a good guideline for maintaining health.

 Another health-promoting practice that’s difficult to maintain when you can’t spend time outside is connecting with nature.
 While it may seem impossible to connect with nature without actually spending time in nature, using indoor plants to bring nature inside actually has many documented therapeutic effects.